glycerine/spin_paxos/README.md

 That said, omitting logs from the discussion to start with is a _great_ idea for learning the essentials first.

+(Also, ignore his group membership change protocol, there are more scalable approaches.)

 2. Paxos Made Simple, by Leslie Lamport.
 2001.

 https://lamport.azurewebsites.net/pubs/paxos-simple.pdf